 As described earlier, a length of semi-rigid ducting protruding a short distance through the centre of the ceiling opening is sufficient for the final connection to the extractor spigot.
-This will allow the unit to be fixed into position with the duct connected and prevents excessive lengths of flexible ducting being pushed into the opening (resulting in a loss of efficiency (see section 3)).
+This will allow the unit to be fixed into position with the duct connected and prevents excessive lengths of flexible ducting being pushed into the opening (and the resultant losses in efficiency which that would cause (see section 3)).

-Note that it is possible to separate and withdraw the spigot assembly back into the top box, working through the filter opening.
-Whilst this should not be necessary, it is worth noting as it may help you overcome difficulties, particularly if your ducting has been cut too short as you will be able to attach it to the spigot from inside the extractor.
+Note that it is possible to separate and withdraw the spigot assembly back into the top box (working through the filter opening).
+Whilst this should not be necessary, it is worth noting as it may help you overcome difficulties, particularly if your ducting has been cut too short, as you will be able to attach it to the spigot from inside the extractor.

-You must consider and allow for the future removal of the extractor and any remote motor when planning and undertaking your installation should access for future servicing be required.
+You must consider and allow for the future removal of the extractor and any remote motor when planning and undertaking your installation in case future access for servicing is required.

-If you have not already done so, set the top box to duct out in the required direction (as described in section 4.2) and reveal the corner fixing holes - concealed and recessed within the light cavity (as described in section 4.3).
+If you have not already done so, set the top box to duct out in the required direction, as described in section 4.2, and reveal the corner fixing holes, as described in section 4.3.

 ELECTRICAL HAZARD.

-DISCONNECT ELECTRICAL SUPPLY BEFORE PROCEEDING FURTHER
+DISCONNECT ELECTRICAL SUPPLY

+BEFORE PROCEEDING FURTHER